JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 (0.2, 1.3)
 ```

 There are two ways how to instantiate the `Point` type.
-The first way is to create an instance of `Point{T}` without specifying the `T` parameter and letting Julia decide which type should be used.
-The second way is to specify the `T` parameter manually.
+The first one does not specify the `T` parameter and lets Julia automatically decide the appropriate type.
+The second one specifies the `T` parameter manually.

 ```jldoctest structs
 julia> Point(1, 2)